 The Olympic Swindle

-One of those two impossibilities became possible and it wasn’t until 2006 that the citizens of Montreal finished paying off the debt incurred by hosting the Olympic Games.
+However, one of those two impossibilities became possible, and it wasn’t until 2006 that the citizens of Montreal finished paying off the debt incurred by hosting the Olympic Games.

 That dismal story has been repeated over and over again as governments snap at the bait dangled in front of them by the International Olympic Committee (IOC).